catseye/Robin/doc/Robin.md

 environment, or not evaluate them at all and treat them as a literal S-expression.

-Macros that are defined intrinsically does not support every operation that defined macro support; for example, they do not support examining their internals.
-The canonical representation of an intrinsic is the name its bound to.
+The canonical representation of an intrinsic operator is the canonical name, to which it is bound in the standard environment.
+(TODO: this will likely change when operators get metadata.)

     | head
     = head

-All parts of the Robin Expression Language, including intrinsics, can be passed around as values.
+All parts of the Robin Expression Language, including intrinsic operators, can be passed around as values.

     | (prepend if (prepend head ()))
     = (if head)

-All of the 15 intrinsics are macros, but there is nothing ontologically requiring an intrinsic to be a value of macro type.

 Each of the 15 intrinsics provided by Robin is specified in its own file in the standard library.
 Because these are intrinsics, no Robin